Welcome Pack

 We do not administer physical punishment nor punishment which causes pain or humiliation to a child.
 We recognise the importance of the adult’s behaviour as a role model for the children and will not allow bullying in the form of physical or verbal abuse towards anyone.

-• Good behaviour is rewarded because rewards are constructive and encourage further effort.
-Punishment is destructive and humiliates children making them feel powerless.
+• Positive behaviour is rewarded because rewards are constructive and encourage further effort.
+Punishment is destructive and humiliates children making them feel powerless,

 .